Definition of Self-fulfilling Prophecy

 (noun) An expectation that leads to actions or behaviors causing the expectation to become a reality.

 Example of Self-fulfilling Prophecy

-- A student who understands the material but believes they will fail the test and therefore does.
+- A student who understand the material but believes they will fail a test, acts as if they will, and therefore does.

 Etymology of Self-fulfilling Prophecy

 - Theorized by Robert Merton (1910–2003) in Social Theory and Social Structure (1949, revised in 1957 and 1968).

 Self-fulfilling Prophecy Pronunciation

 - Plural: self-fulfilling prophecies

 - Word origin of “self-” and “fulfill” and “prophecy” – Online Etymology Dictionary: etymonline.com